ssg-hub/Excuisite-corpse-Shilpa/README.md

 This is README.md
-This is an ever-evolving story as **life** should be.
+/h1 This is an ever-evolving story as **life** should be.
 Based in exciting city of Brussels.
-In the exciting as weel as evolving phase of Data and AI.
+In this exciting journey of evolving fiels of Data and AI.